jbiason/blog/content/research/decoding-fast-examples.md

   present.
 - `0100_1101`, `1110_0101`: Username.
 "Me".
-- Not reading any bytes now 'cause the Presence Map pointed that the "ID" is not present, but because the previous value was 53, the ID for username "Me" is 54.
+- Not reading any bytes now 'cause the Presence Map pointed that the "ID" is not present, but because the previous value for this field was 53, the ID for username "Me" is 54.
+Since this is the last element of "InnerSequence", that sequence is complete; also, this is the last element of "OuterSequence", so everything is done.

 # Decimals